How to Meditate: A Beginner's Guide

 What is Meditation and Why Bother?

-Meditation is common in many religions.
+Meditation is common in many religions, where it's often used for self-realization and enlightenment.
 However, for the last decades, researchers have shown interest in the health benefits of regular meditation practice.

-Additionally, many practitioners experience better attention and easier emotional regulation by practising meditation daily.
+Additionally, many practitioners experience better attention and easier emotional regulation by practicing meditation daily.

 The Basics of Meditation